BaseXdb/basex/README.md

 Feedback
 --------

-Any kind of feedback is welcome; please check out the [documentation](https://docs.basex.org).
+Any kind of feedback is welcome.
+Please check out the [documentation](https://docs.basex.org).

 Tell us if you run into any troubles installing BaseX: